 Headquartered in Fargo, North Dakota, Bell State Bank & Trust was chartered as State Bank of Fargo in 1966.
-Bell State Bank & Trust is an award winning bank with 20 full-service bank locations in Fargo, West Fargo and Wahpeton, North Dakota, and Moorhead, Dilworth, Hawley, Audubon, Detroit Lakes, Pelican Rapids, Breckenridge, Fergus Falls, Alexandria and Minneapolis, Minnesota.
-We also have wealth management (trust and investments) offices in Bismarck and Boise, Idaho, and multiple mortgage locations through our Bell Mortgage division.
+Bell State Bank & Trust is an award winning bank with 20 full-service bank locations in Fargo, West Fargo and Wahpeton, North Dakota, and Moorhead, Dilworth, Hawley, Audubon, Detroit Lakes, Pelican Rapids, Breckenridge, Fergus Falls, Alexandria, Minneapolis, and Woodbury, Minnesota.
+We also have wealth management (trust and investments) offices in Boise, Idaho, and multiple mortgage locations through our Bell Mortgage division.
 We are proud to be a part of the growth of the communities we serve!
 A timeline of our bank’s history and locations shows the growth of our organization over the years.

 Thomas “Buck” Snortland, one of the founders of State Bank of Fargo in 1966, was instrumental in helping set the tone for the company’s employee- and customer-friendly culture.
 Snortland family members have remained major shareholders since the bank’s beginning with one small north Fargo location.
 Buck’s son, Thomas “Mickey” Snortland, was a dedicated board member for four decades and helped create the bank’s unique “bottom line” statement: “Happy Employees!
 Happy Customers!”
 His wife, Julie, was named to the holding company board of directors following Mickey’s passing in early 2013.
 Mickey’s sister Laura Snortland Fairfield is also a major shareholder and serves on the holding company board.

 Richard Solberg, a hometown banker from Finley, North Dakota, joined Bell State Bank & Trust as its president in 1982.
-As chief executive officer and a major shareholder along with his son, Michael, he has helped steer the organization by serving people from all walks of life and all income levels.
+As a major shareholder along with his son, Michael, he has helped steer the organization by serving people from all walks of life and all income levels.

-In 2009, Bell State Bank & Trust’s board of directors named Michael Solberg president; Richard Solberg continues as CEO and board chairman.
-Mike has also served as the bank’s chief operating officer since 2004, with oversight of day-to-day operations.
-Bell State Bank & Trust is well positioned to maintain our strong growth well into the future, for our bank, divisions and affiliate companies.
+In 2009, Bell State Bank & Trust’s board of directors named Michael Solberg president.
+In December 2014, Michael was named CEO when his father, Richard stepped down from the role.
+Richard continues as chairman of the board.
+The transition has positioned Bell State Bank & Trust to continue its strong growth for our bank, divisions and affiliate companies.